In a nutshell, Give!Guide is Portland's easiest path to end-of-year giving. The campaign begins on November 1 and closes at midnight December 31.

 This process works for personal or business checks as well as any distributions from a Donor Advised Fund (DAF), or IRA fund.
 It can take 7+ days for DAF requests to be issued, please make your request early in order to beat the 12/31 deadline.

-All of the money you donate to a nonprofit through Give!Guide goes directly to that nonprofit, minus a 3.9% interchange fee.
-Give!Guide covers all fees above that amount.
+All of the money you donate to a nonprofit through Give!Guide goes directly to that nonprofit, minus a 3.9% interchange fee to help cover credit card transaction fees which can range widely.
+Give!Guide covers all additional fees and site security costs above that amount.
 Donations made by check do not have an interchange fee, 100% goes to the nonprofit.

-Please note that most nonprofit interchange fees range between 4-9%.
+Please note that most nonprofit donation portals have interchange fees (again, because of credit card companies), these typically range between 4-9%.

 Yes!
 It's easy to make a gift in honor of someone special.
 There's a place to let the nonprofit know during the checkout process.
-Plus there are Honor Gift notecards available for print or digital sharing.
+Plus you can send a note through the system (look for prompts after your donation is complete) or download one of our honorary notecards.

 Unless the nonprofit's profile says otherwise, your donations will support the overall mission of the organization rather than for a particular program or project of the nonprofit.
 This is sometimes called core or unrestricted, or general operating support.